-The text demonstrates how socio-cultural identities including race, gender, class, sexual orientation, disability, religion and age intersect with clinical work in a range of settings.
-Case vignettes and recommendations for best practice help ground each chapter in a clinical focus, guiding practitioners and educators to actively increase their understanding of non-Western and indigenous healing techniques, as well as their awareness of contemporary mental health theories as a product of western culture with a particular historical and cultural perspective.
-The international contributors also discuss ways in which global mental health practices transcend racial, cultural, ethnic, linguistic and political boundaries.
+The text demonstrates how socio-cultural identities including race, gender, class, sexual orientation, disability, religion, and age intersect with clinical work in a range of settings.
+Case vignettes and recommendations for best practice help ground each in a clinical focus, guiding practitioners and educators to actively increase their understanding of non-Western and indigenous healing techniques, as well as their awareness of contemporary mental health theories as a product of Western culture with a particular historical and cultural perspective.
+The international contributors also discuss ways in which global mental health practices transcend racial, cultural, ethnic, linguistic, and political boundaries.

-The Routledge International Handbook of Race, Ethnicity and Culture in Mental Health is an essential resource for students, researchers, and professionals alike as it addresses the complexity of mental health issues from a critical, global perspective.
+The Routledge International Handbook of Race, Culture and Mental Health is an essential resource for students, researchers, and professionals alike as it addresses the complexity of mental health issues from a critical, global perspective.